elastic/kibana/x-pack/plugins/notifications/README.md

 The `start` function exposes the following interface:

+- `isEmailServiceAvailable(): boolean`:
+  A function to check whether the deployment is properly configured and the EmailService can be correctly retrieved.
-- `email: EmailService`:
+- `getEmailService(): EmailService`:
-  A simple service that can be used to send plain text emails.
+- A function to get the basic EmailService, which can be used to send plain text emails.
+If the EmailService is not available, trying to retrieve it will result in an Exception.

 ### Usage